Mahnoor-Muhammad-Naeem/medi-chat-pro/README.md

 ## Description
 An intuitive **medical chatbot** that provides educational, general health information via conversational AI.
-Built for learning and demos—clean structure, quick start, and easy customization!
+Built for learning and demos-clean structure, quick start, and easy customization!

 ---